sloonz/rewritefs/README.md

 ## Dependencies

-fuse & pcre.
+fuse3 & pcre.
 That's all.

 To use contexts, you need /proc/(pid)/cmdline.
 But don't use contexts if you can avoid it !